dwillis/systems-for-reporting/class_04.md

 #### Assignments for Feb.
 24

   * Using the [Sunday talk show guest data](https://raw.githubusercontent.com/TheUpshot/Sunday-Shows/master/guests.csv) and a pivot table, calculate how many total male and female guests each show had.
-Upload the Excel file to your "exercises" repository.
+Upload the Excel file (be sure to save it as an Excel file) to your "exercises" repository.
-  * Using [Magic](https://magic.import.io/), take the [Governor's Office Photo Gallery](http://govpics.maryland.gov/pages/Default.aspx) and download CSV and JSON version.
-Upload both to your exercises repository.
+  * Using [Magic](https://magic.import.io/), take the [Governor's Office Photo Gallery](http://govpics.maryland.gov/pages/Default.aspx) and create CSV and JSON versions that you can download.
+Upload both files to your exercises repository.